intellectmind/ChunkEntityLimiter/README.md

 #### You can modify the default configuration in the ChunkEntityLimiter folder under the plugins folder.

+#### Logic for cleanup: Remove in the order of generation time, with the earliest generated ones being removed first.

 ----------------------------------------------------------------------------------------------------------

 #### Provide the following 4 commands: